deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/ADDING_NODE.md

      logsEndpoint: 192.168.199.178:8000
    ```

-1. To see the `cloud-init` logs and determine the cause of the problem,
+1. To view the `cloud-init` logs for diagnostics,
    run the command you got (`nc 192.168.199.178 8000` according to the example above).

    The logs of the initial node configuration are located at `/var/log/cloud-init-output.log`.